-For our example case, we have already shown that the determination of the count rates is hardly feasible even for the "favourable" scenario.
-However, with aggregation times of 24 h, distinguishing rates with contrasts lower as 0.2 could be possible even for the "unfavourable" scenario.
+For our example case, we have already shown that the determination of the count rates is hardly feasible even for the "bestcase" scenario.
+However, with aggregation times of 24 h, distinguishing rates with contrasts lower as 0.2 could be possible even for the "worstcase" scenario.

-3.2.3 C: What count rates are required to yield robust estimates?
+3.4.3 C: What count rates are required to yield robust estimates?
+395

 Figure 13 again stresses the need of high count rates to reconstruct the target count rates with the chosen precision.
-Specifically, to compute those rates in the "favourable" scenario at the daily resolution, the minimum count rate must be well above 3000 counts h-1 for contrasts lower than 0.2.
-For the "unfavourable" scenario, this value increases to over 20800 counts h-1.
-As noted before, higher contrasts require even higher count rates (i.e., > 4500 / 31000 counts h-1 for the cases above) or longer aggregation times, which may exceed those required for practical applications (see section 2.2.6, last paragraph).
+Specifically, to compute those rates in the "bestcase" scenario at the daily resolution, the minimum count rate must be well above 3000 counts $h^{-1}$ for contrasts lower than 0.2.
+For the "worstcase" scenario, this value increases to over 20800 counts $h^{-1}$ .
+As noted before, higher contrasts require even higher count rates (i.e., > 4500 / 31000 counts h-1 for the cases above) or longer aggregation times.